matecom57/mi-tutorial/docs/source/Numerical_Analysis_Ord_Delay_Diff_Equ/Numerical_Analysis_Ord_Delay_Diff_Equ_c01.rst

 1.1 Mathematical Modelling by Differential Equations

-When a function x of independent variable t is subject to another functional relation F(t,x,x′) = 0 together with its ﬁrst derivative   , it is said that we are given the differential equation of x.
+When a function x of independent variable t is subject to another functional relation F(t,x,x′) = 0 together with its ﬁrst derivativex', , it is said that we are given the differential equation of x.
 Of course this is a very broad and loose deﬁnition of a differential equation and later a more strict deﬁnition will be introduced.
 We emphasize, however, that many phenomena can be modelled by a differential equation and its mathematical treatment is signiﬁcant in real-life applications.
 Typical origins can be found in physical phenomena.
 We will explain it